pimoroni/yukon/docs/modules/quad_servo_reg.md

 It is also possible to access the servos individually using the properties `.servo1`, `.servo2`, `.servo3`, and `.servo4`.

 Up to four modules, for a total of 16 servos, can be used in this way, provided their PWM pins do not conflict.
-Refer to the Yukon board pinout for the slots you are using.
+Refer to the [Yukon Pinout Diagram](../yukon_pinout_diagram.png) for the slots you are using.

 #### More than 16 Servos